dotnet/dotnet-docker/samples/run-tests-in-sdk-container.md

 This document uses the [tests](complexapp/tests) that are part of [complexapp](complexapp).
 The instructions assume that you are in the [complexapp](complexapp) directory.

 The following examples demonstrate using `dotnet test` in a .NET Core SDK container.
-It builds tests and dependent projects from source and then tests them.
+It builds tests and dependent projects from source and then runs them.
 You have to re-launch the container every time you want to test source code changes.

 Alternatively, you can use `dotnet watch test`.
 This command reruns tests within a running container, with every local code change.